kerstenremco/coffee-taster/readme.md

 This ENV file is only used for local development.

+### Setup firebase

+#### Realtime Database

+ 1. Enable Realtime Database
+2. Create a child for the project.
+    *If you want to use the root path then this step is not necessary.*
+ 3. Update the name of the child path in .env.development *If you are not using a child remove this variable.*
+ 4. Create a child object called ***users***.
+ 5. Create a child object called ***cuppings***.

+#### Create user
+Make sure e-mail / password authentication is enabled in your Firebase project!

+ 1. Create a user in the authentication module of Firebase
+ 2. Copy the UID
+ 3. Create an object as follows in Realtime Database under ***users***
+ 4. Set the key of the object to the UID
+ 5. Create an property named ***name*** and set it to the first- and lastname of the user *See the screenshots folder for an example*

 ## Development

 Run `npm run dev` to bundle the project with Parcel.js and open a local preview of the app.